 The widely distributed Pacific herring is an essential component of the Pacific Northwest ecosystem.
 As a “keystone species” in the food chain, the herring links nutrient-rich primary producers (zooplankton) to larger predators such as fish, birds, and marine mammals.

 The annual herring spawn doesn’t just attract animals.
 People, too, eagerly await the spawn.
-Pacific herring is an important food staple for coastal communities in Southeast and elsewhere, and herring roe (eggs) have long been collected as a subsistence resource.
+Pacific herring is an important food staple for coastal communities in Southeast, and herring roe (eggs) have long been collected as a subsistence resource.
 Tlingit natives of Southeast Alaska harvest the roe by placing hemlock branches in the water; herring eggs are sticky, and a thick layer of eggs will collect on the submerged bows.
-The roe, often dipped in seal oil, is highly prized as a densely caloric and nutritious protein source.
+Often dipped in seal oil, the roe is highly prized as a densely caloric and nutritious protein source.

 Pacific Herring is also a commercially fished resource.
-Historically, the herring were caught and rendered for their rich oil, or reduced to make fish meal.
+Historically, the herring were caught and rendered for their rich oil or reduced to make fish meal.
 More recently, uses for commercially caught herring have included a limited food market, bait for other fisheries, and food for captive animals.
-The largest current commercial herring fishery is for roe; the eggs are largely exported to Japan, where they are an expensive and cherished delicacy (called kazunoko).
+The most significant current commercial herring fishery is for roe; the eggs are primarily exported to Japan, where they are an expensive and cherished delicacy (called kazunoko).

-Herring will spawn in a number of locations through the Spring, the spawn that occurs in March along the shores of Sitka is one of the largest on the West coast of North America.
-Each year, Alaska Sea Adventures features a special Sitka Sound Herring trip to witness the subsistence and commercial fishery efforts in the area.
-Later trips, to Hoonah Sound and Seymour Canal, also highlight this seasonal abundance of herring.
+Herring will spawn in several locations through the Spring; the spawn that occurs in March along the shores of Sitka is one of the largest on the West coast of North America.
+Each year, Alaska Sea Adventures features a memorable Sitka Sound Herring trip to witness the area’s subsistence and commercial fishery efforts.

 2024 Spring Photo Trips